|

 use to call on the Government and the Public Administration,

-legally obliged to respond within a period of thirty days.
+which are then legally obliged to respond within a period

-tenders, or which public or private entity has been awarded
+respective call for tenders, or which public or private entity

-are entitled to receive any data, information and official
+to receive any data, information and official publications

-publications that they consider useful to the exercise of
+that they consider useful to the exercise of their mandate

-their mandate from the organs of any public entity, although
+from the organs of any public entity, although Government

-permit close supervision of the work of the executive branch
+Inquiries permit close supervision of the work of the

 a given issue or specific proceedings.
 They can also summon